keichi/hpcmaspa17-pfanalyzer/src/4_evaluation.md

 also commonly used in irregular mesh applications.
 The second one is MIMD Lattice Computation (MILC)\ [@milc], an application used to study Quantum Chromodynamics (QCD).
 We used the input dataset provided by NERSC.
-Both applications were executed without thread parallelism (_i.e._ flat MPI model).
+Both applications were executed with 128 MPI processes and without thread parallelism (_i.e._ flat MPI model).

 - _Scheduling_: First-Come First-Served (FCFS) scheduling is performed.
-- _Node Selection_: Assumes nodes are lined up in a one-dimensional array and minimizes fragmentation.
+- _Node Selection_: Assumes that nodes are lined up in a one-dimensional array and minimizes fragmentation.
 Essentially the same as Slurm's default node selection algorithm.
 - _Process Placement_: Processes are linearly mapped to computing nodes.
 - _Routing_: Two routing algorithms are compared.
-The first one is Destionation-mod-K routing, one of the popular static load balancing routing algorithms that only uses the destination address for load balancing.
+The first one is
+  \mbox{Destionation-mod-K} routing, one of the popular static load balancing routing algorithms that only uses the destination address for load balancing.
 The second one is a greedy dynamic routing algorithm where routes are computed from the heaviest communicating process pair so as to balance the congestion of each link.

-Using these configurations as input data, we measured the maximum congestion on links and compared them for D-mod-K routing and dynamic routing.
+Using these configurations as input data, we measured the maximum congestion on links and compared them for \mbox{D-mod-K} routing and dynamic routing.
 Figure\ \ref{fig:nas-cg-congestion}
 Figure\ \ref{fig:nersc-milc-congestion}